 Reference: Climate Action Plan Progress report - FY2023 Q2 (montgomerycountymd.gov)

 Montgomery County’s Department of Environmental Protection has produced a video series designed to educate residents on how to recycle properly.

 Montgomery County Climate Action Plan (CAP)

-In December, 2020, Montgomery County released a 300 page draft Climate Action Plan (CAP) that included more than 80 recommended climate change mitigation actions across a wide range of domains.
-Stakeholders and the public submitted hundreds of comments on this plan.
-On June 23, the county issued the Final CAP, accompanied by a Climate Work Plan for fiscal year 2022, that included dozens of specific actions to be taken in the coming year.
-The county plans to issue a new work plan each year.
+In December, 2020, Montgomery County released a 300 page Climate Action Plan (CAP) that included more than 80 recommended climate change mitigation actions across a wide range of domains.
+Stakeholders and the public submitted hundreds of comments on this plan, which is now final.
+The County is working on dozens of action items in the plan.

 Recycle your used electronics